 \subsection{BAL Test Sample}

 BALs are observed in a significant fraction of quasar spectra.
 In the UV and visible wavelengths, the fraction is reported between 10\% and 30\% \citep[e.g.][]{trump06,paris12,guo19}.
-Recent work \citep[][for example]{rankine20} supports the theory that quasars containing BALs are not a distinct class of quasars.
-Rather, the BALs most likely arise due to orientation effects that place out-flowing gas along the line of sight with all quasars having some probability to observed with BALs.
+Recent work \citep[e.g.][]{rankine20} supports the theory that quasars containing BALs are not a distinct class of quasars.
+Rather, the BALs most likely arise as a result of orientation effects that place outflowing gas along the line of sight, with all quasars having some probability to observed with BALs.
 We test the ability of our eigenspectra to model the unabsorbed spectra of a sample of BAL quasars.

 The BAL test sample is selected from the \citet{guo19} BAL Quasar Catalog.
 The quasars in the catalog are from DR14 of SDSS-IV \citep{abolfathi18} and were classified as BAL quasars using a convolutional neural network.
 The catalog contains the \verb|BAL_PROB| determined by the neural network and the most robust redshift estimate for each quasar, \verb|Z|.
 Only objects with a \verb|BAL_PROB| of greater than 0.5 are included in the BAL Quasar Catalog.
 Quasars within the redshift range $1.65<z<2.29$ are selected for our BAL test sample.
 The BAL features recorded in the catalog are measured relative to \verb|Z| so the sample is selected using this redshift estimate rather than \verb|Z_PCA|.
-We set a minimum average signal-to-noise ratio per pixel requirement of five.
-We do not impose a maximum value on the signal-to-noise ratio per pixel as all quasars in the training sample have a \verb|BAL_PROB| of zero thus there is no overlap between the two samples.
+We set a minimum average S/N ratio per pixel requirement of 5.
+We do not impose a maximum value on the S/N ratio per pixel, as all quasars in the training sample have a \verb|BAL_PROB| of zero, and thus there is no overlap between the two samples.
 The final BAL test sample contains 12,431 quasars.